crate/pgjdbc/README.md

 ## Details

-This is a fork of the vanilla [PostgreSQL JDBC Driver] to support specific details for [CrateDB], which can be inspected at [differences to the upstream pgJDBC].
+This is a fork of the vanilla [PostgreSQL JDBC Driver] to support specific details for [CrateDB].
 For example, this is to avoid certain statements and queries on internal PostgreSQL tables which are not supported by CrateDB.

 It is used by the [CrateDB legacy JDBC driver] for covering certain usage scenarios around CrateDB and is not released otherwise.

+You are welcome to inspect the [changelog of the fork] and the [differences to the upstream pgJDBC].

 ## Contributing